pmndrs/zustand/docs/integrations/persisting-store-data.md

 > Default: `createJSONStorage(() => localStorage)`

 Enables you to use your own storage.
 Simply pass a function that returns the storage you want to use.
+It's recommended to use the [`createJSONStorage`](#createjsonstorage) helper function to create a `storage` object that is compliant with the `StateStorage` interface.

 Example: